About Goshen County

 Torrington Municipal Court handles violations of city ordinances, traffic citations, and other municipal matters within Torrington city limits.
 Court records in Wyoming are governed by Wyoming Statute § 16-4-203, which establishes that court records are presumed to be open to the public unless specifically exempted by law or court order.
 The Wyoming Judicial Branch operates a statewide case search system, though access and availability may vary by case type and confidentiality status.

-The Clerk of District Court also handles passport applications, marriage license applications that have court involvement, and maintains the county's vital records alongside the County Clerk for older records.
+The Clerk of District Court also handles passport applications, marriage license applications that have court involvement, and maintains Goshen County's vital records alongside the County Clerk for older records.

 Property & Public Records

-The Goshen County Clerk's Office serves as the County Recorder and maintains all land records, deeds, mortgages, liens, financing statements, easements, and plat maps for the entire county.
-The office is located in the Goshen County Courthouse at 2125 East A Street, Torrington, Wyoming 82240, and can be reached at (307) 532-4051.
+Goshen County Clerk's Office is the County Recorder and maintains all land records, deeds, mortgages, liens, financing statements, easements, and plat maps for the entire county.
+The office is located in Goshen County Courthouse at 2125 East A Street, Torrington, Wyoming 82240, and can be contacted through the office’s website.
 Recording services include deeds, trust deeds, satisfaction of mortgages, mechanics liens, UCC financing statements, military discharge papers (DD-214), subdivision plats, and miscellaneous instruments affecting real property.

 - Recording fees vary based on document type and number of pages, with standard deeds typically costing $10.00 for the first page and $3.00 for each additional page.